-If specific transfer level combinations cannot be achieved due to load and/or dispatch constraints an explanation of the conditions that prevented testing of the combination is provided.
+If specific transfer level combinations cannot be achieved due to load and/or dispatch constraints, an explanation of the conditions that prevented testing of the combination is provided.

 High Voltage Direct Current (HVDC) Lines

-There are three existing high voltage direct current facilities on the New England Transmission System, Highgate, Hydro Quebec Phase 2 and the Cross Sound Cable.
-There are no future high voltage direct current facilities with an approved PPA.
-Table 2-10The following tables list the flows on these facilities generally used in the base cases for different planning studies.
-Table 18-1 addresses existing facilities and table 18-2 is a placeholder for future facilities that have obtained an approved PPA.
+There are three existing high voltage direct current facilities on the New England transmission system, Highgate, Hydro Quebec Phase 2 (Phase 2), and the Cross Sound Cable (CSC).
+Table 2-10 lists the flows on these existing facilities generally and how they are used in the base cases for different planning studies.
+Imports on these facilities are considered Resources as discussed in ISO New England Planning Procedure No. 5-6 (PP 5-6), Interconnection Planning Procedure for Generation and Elective Transmission Upgrades.

-Table 2-10 Modeling Existing DC Lines in Planning Studies
+Table 2-10 Modeling Existing HVDC Lines in Planning Studies